SPLIT TO DUBROVNIK

 For those who like to drive through unfamiliar routes by themselves this is certainly the best choice.
 However, if you do not plan to rent a car for more days and your plan is just to go from Split to Dubrovnik, you must know that the cost of the car rental (in high season) and the cost of fuel will be as high as the cost of a private transfer.
 I would recommend this to people who plan to spend at least 5-6 days in Croatia and see various attractions but it is certainly not a good choice for those who need only a transfer from point A to point B.

-Currently (February 2017) there is no ferry line (for vehicles and passengers) between Split and Dubrovnik.
+Currently there is no ferry line (for vehicles and passengers) between Split and Dubrovnik.
 The route of the coastal line used to be Rijeka-Split-Dubrovnik but a few years ago it was cancelled due to unprofitability.
-Currently, there is a rumour that the coastal line could be introduced again in season 2017.
+Currently, there is a rumour that the coastal line could be introduced again.
 If that happens you will be properly informed on this website.

 Instead of a ferry line there is a speed boat (catamaran) run by the company Captain Luka.
 The journey takes 4 hours and 20 minutes, the price is 190 Kuna.
 This option is good for those who can adapt to the sailing schedule and who do not suffer from seasickness ?